kabalin/moodle-local_ehl/README.md

 Only quiz ID is required param for each webservise, others are optional.
 If param is not supplied this mean it is not going to be changed.
-Exception is `local_ehl_mod_quiz_update_review_setting` webservice, that due to complexity requires full params matrix to be provided (any omitted param is counted as "unticked" checkbox).
+Exception is `local_ehl_mod_quiz_update_review_setting` webservice, that due to complexity of implementaiton requires full params matrix to be provided (any omitted param is counted as "unticked" checkbox).

 Return status `true` indicates that changes were made, `false` mean supplied values are matching existing ones.
 Changes field provides more